Cristi104/Arduino-template/README.md

 # Arduino template

-A template which allows developers to create, build, and upload arduino based projects while using other c++ IDEs and LSPs
+A template which allows developers to create, build, and upload arduino based projects while using other c++ IDEs and have access to c++ LSPs for code autocompletion, warnings, and gotos.

 ## Usage